Key Takeaways

 I kept pouring money into a product for three months hoping the ads would turn around.
 They did not.
 If I had modeled the true all-in cost from day one and set clear kill criteria, I would have killed it in month one.
 That experience is exactly why the Two-Phase Budget Framework exists.

 Phase 1 at 200 to 300 units means you learn these economics for $5K to $10K.
 Not $30K.
 You collect real data on conversion rate, return rate, and cost of customer acquisition per channel.
 If the numbers validate, you enter Phase 2 and scale.
 If they do not, you kill it.
 No emotion.
 The data decides.
+If you want that Phase 1 number for your own product before you commit, our free launch cost calculator models peak capital, break-even month, and ROI across a 3-year forecast.

 Here is the actionable directive: before you launch anything, build the complete P&L. Every line item from this post.
 If the margin is not there with realistic assumptions for cost of customer acquisition and return rate, the product does not pass the gate.
 Kill it before you start.
 That is cheaper than killing it 3 months and $15K later.